How much does insurance cost for an electric car?

 Looking to purchase an electric vehicle but not sure how it'll impact your auto insurance premium?
 Get personalized EV insurance quotes today, so you can find your lowest rate.

-Transportation is one of the leading causes of pollution, so it’s no surprise that the popularity of electric vehicles is on the rise.
-However, there are many factors to consider when choosing to make the switch and drive electric - one being the price of insurance.
-Does protecting the environment cost too much?
+Transportation is one of the leading causes of pollution, so it’s no surprise that the popularity of electric vehicles (EVs) is on the rise.
+However, there are many factors to consider when deciding to switch to electric, including insurance costs.
+How much does it cost to insure an electric car, and is it worth it?

 What is an electric car?

-An electric car is a vehicle that uses an electric motor and batteries to function, instead of gas.
+An electric car is a vehicle that uses an electric motor and batteries to operate rather than a gas engine.
 These cars can be charged and recharged using either a wall outlet or a charging station.

 NOTE: Most electric vehicles come with a charger that doesn’t need a charging station and works with a standard wall outlet, but many people upgrade to a full charging station for faster charging.
-A charging station can range from a few hundred to over $1,000 dollars, and you’ll likely need to pay another $1,000 or so to have it professionally installed.
+Visit the Government of Canada website for more information.

 There are mainly two types of electric-run vehicles: all-electric cars and plug-in hybrid-electric cars.
-All-electric cars run solely off their battery while plug-in hybrid-electric cars (PHECs) can run on an internal combustion engine using gas after the battery has run out.
+All-electric cars run solely on their batteries, while plug-in hybrid-electric vehicles (PHEVs) can run on an internal combustion engine using gas after the battery has run out.

-Like driving any car around in Canada, you’ll need auto insurance for your electric car to protect yourself and your investment in your new car.
+Like driving any car around in Canada, you’ll need auto insurance for your electric vehicle to protect yourself and your investment in your new car.

 What type of auto insurance do I need for an electric car?

 Electric car insurance (as well as hybrid car insurance) is far simpler than you think.
-The basic requirements of insurance for your electric vehicle are the same as any other car.
+The basic insurance requirements for your electric vehicle are the same as for any other car.
 In Canada, the mandated standard policy includes:

-After you purchase the mandatory coverage, you can also choose add-ons, such as collision insurance, which protects your car while it’s moving, and comprehensive insurance which protects your car while it’s parked from things like fire or flood.
-The added protection is always a good idea if you want the best car insurance for electric vehicles, as it could cost a lot to repair out-of-pocket without any coverage.
+After you purchase the mandatory coverage, you can also choose add-ons, such as collision insurance, which protects your car while it’s moving, and comprehensive insurance, which protects your vehicle while it’s parked, from risks such as vandalism or fire.
+The added protection is always a good idea if you want the best car insurance for electric vehicles, as it could cost a lot to repair out of pocket without coverage.

 Electric car insurance factors to look out for

-Driving an electric car comes with unique risk factors, so be sure to ask your insurance broker for any special coverage options.
-For example, some providers could extend your liability to cover any tripping accidents from your charging cable at a public station.
+Driving an electric car comes with unique risks, so be sure to ask your insurance broker about any special coverage options.
+For example, some providers could extend your liability to cover any tripping accidents caused by your charging cable at a public charging station.
 You should also update your home insurance policy to cover your at-home charging station (if you bought one).

 How much does it cost to insure an electric car?